rahul-2903/first-angular-app/README.md

 ## Visit folder dist/first-angular-app
 lite-server

+## After cloning from github run the command
+npm install

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.